I am going to show you how I made $172,000 with my membership site and how to create a membership site of your very own.

 S2member handles this whole process automatically.
 You will also be re-billed every cycle until the member cancels their subscription.

-S2member even handles this for you.
+The S2member membership site software even handles this for you.
 For example, if your member cancels their subscription on June 7th, they have actually paid up until June 25th.

 S2member will realise this and sync with PayPal so it allows the user to still be able to login up until June 25th.
 After that they will no longer have access to your protected content!